jan25/Speaker-Recognition/README.md

 # Speaker-Recognition

-Speacker Recognition system written in Python
+Speaker Recognition system written in Python

---> Generic Deep Neural Networks implemention in Python using numpy and scipy
+@ Generic Deep Neural Networks implemention in Python using numpy and scipy